timlebrun/node-icecast-server/README.md

 Node Icecast Server
 ===

-This package provides you with a set of class and functions to parse HTTP/Icecast from a TCP server or stream.
+This package provides you with a set of class and functions to handle HTTP/Icecast from a TCP server or stream.
 It acts as an actual Icecast server, takes input from a source, keeps connections alive, parses metadata and emits events so you can plug anything anywhere.